martinbudden/BabyCube/BC200/readme.md

 1. Prepare the the cork underlay by cutting it to size, making a cutout for the heated bed wiring, and making cutouts for the bolts and O-rings.
 2. Prepare the magnetic base by drilling holes for the bolts.
 3. Prepare the heated bed by soldering on the wires and sticking on the magnetic base.
 Drill bolt holes in the magnetic base.
-4. Place the cork underlay on the Z_Carriage and place the heated bed on top.
+4. Place the cork underlay on the **Z_Carriage** and place the heated bed on top.
-5. Secure the heated bed to the Z_Carriage, using the bolts and O-rings.
-The O-rings allow for bed leveling and help thermally insulate the heated bed from the Z_Carriage.
+5. Secure the heated bed to the **Z_Carriage**, using the bolts and O-rings.
+The O-rings allow for bed leveling and help thermally insulate the heated bed from the **Z_Carriage**.
 6. Secure the heated bed wiring to the underside of the printbed using zipties.

 ![Print_bed_assembled](assemblies/Print_bed_assembled.png)